about

 design philosophy

-openFrameworks development is distributed.
+openFrameworks development is collaborative.
 It thrives on the contributions of many people, who engage in frequent discussion, and collaborate on addons and projects.
 We encourage people to make openFrameworks their own, and contribute to the ecosystem.

 openFrameworks is consistent and intuitive: it should operate on the principle of least surprise, so that what you learn about one part of openFrameworks can be applied to other parts of it.
 Beginners can use openFrameworks to learn about common programming patterns, and advanced users will be able to apply their experience from other languages and toolkits.